alexmanuele/Bacaros_Beta/README.md

 Bacaro _et al_ propose two taxonomic distance measures.
 One is based on tree parsimony, the other based on differences in Linnean classification of taxa.
 For simplicity's sake (namely to avoid tree-building), we implement only the latter.

-See the docs for more info of the method.
+See the [Methodology doc](docs/Methodology.ipynb) for more info of the method.

 ## Requirements
 Requires python >= 3.6.0. <br>